Government

 Global Data Standards (GDS) are instrumental in facilitating international trade.
 They give world class specifications to ensure data interoperability, transparency and efficiency.

-The New Zealand Business Number (NZBN) and eInvoicing
+GS1 supporting the New Zealand Business Number Ecosystem

-GS1 Global Location Numbers assisting in the Government eInvoicing strategy.
+GS1 Global Location Numbers assisting in the Government strategy

 The National Product Catalogue - streamlining New Zealand business processes